tushetodorov/cog-search-webinar/README.md

-# Cognitive Search Workshop - Materials
+# Cognitive Search Workshop - Webinar Materials

 Materials of the Cognitive Search Workshop Webinar, presented by Luis Cabrera (Azure Cognitive Search PMM) and Rodrigo Souza (Data Scientist from the LearnAI Team).

+Here are json files for all of the labs of the training.

 ## Aditional LearnAI Links